3 Tips to Own Your Starter Home

 Building Your Team

 It’s normal for first-time home buyers to have a long list of questions when they begin their starter-home journey.
 The good news is that you can build your own team of house experts to answer your questions and guide you through the home buying process.
 Aside from yourself, the key players in the home buying process will be your mortgage loan officer and your real estate agent.
-Your loan officer will help you complete your mortgage application, determine your price range, choose the right loan product, and guide you to the closing table.
+Your loan officer will help you get pre-approved, complete your mortgage application, determine your price range, choose the right loan product, and guide you to the closing table.
 Your real estate agent will help you find the right starter home in your price range, put in an offer and negotiate the purchase price.

 Financing Your Starter Home